Expectation of Students

 1. As a statutorily-defined religious institution, the College recruits faculty and support staff on the basis of their ministry gifting and calling, qualifications, proven ministry experience and character in accordance with the Australian Christian Churches fellowship with which the College is associated.

-2. All staff are expected to perform their duties with competency, integrity and compassion in compliance with the standards outlined in the Staff Code of Conduct and consistent with the College mission and purpose.
-Any breaches of the requirements will result in disciplinary sanctions.
+2. All staff are expected to perform their duties with competency, integrity and compassion, in compliance with the standards outlined in the Staff Code of Conduct, and consistent with the College mission and purpose.
+Any breaches of the requirements will result in disciplinary actions.
 All staff are required to remain conversant with College expectations of their conduct.

 3. The College ensures the ongoing professional development of its faculty and staff (including professional skills and teaching qualifications).

 4. The College complies with the Work Health and Safety standards and other statutory and industrial award agreements as per current legislation, in order to provide a safe working environment for its staff.
-A review committee has been established to assess risk and safety matters.
-The Committee consists of College staff, church production staff, church events staff and other church staff.
+A health and safety committee exists to assess risk and safety matters.

 5. The College provides an appeals mechanism for staff to ensure equity, due process, natural justice and fair practice.